Launch / Audio Streaming / 2008-present

 Digital music changed the central brand problem.
 Once access became broad, the harder question was not whether a platform had enough songs.
 It was whether the listener could find something worth playing without turning choice into work.

 Spotify belongs in the archive because it made music abundance feel organized around the individual.
-The brand promise was not only a catalog.
+The brand promise was not merely a catalog.
 It was an audio environment that remembered, recommended, updated, and gave listeners familiar paths through a huge supply of sound.

 Access Needed A Personal Interface